Advanced Technology - Principal Investigator in Semiconductor Lasers

-- Strong knowledge of optical properties of III-V semiconductors and laser diodes.
+- Strong knowledge of optical properties of III-V semiconductors and laser diodes especially on InP.

-- Experience with laser diode epitaxy, fabrication, thermal management and testing.
+- Experience with laser diode epitaxial design, fabrication, thermal management and testing.

 - Experience with phenomenological and physics-based (FDTD/FEM) simulation, design-of-experiment (DOE) methodology and statistics-based data analysis in support of R&D programs.